marcel-goldschen-ohm/NEU-Spring-2019/README.md

 3. Sign in to your mathworks account and you should see a license from UT is available to you.
 Use that license to download MATLAB (version 2018a or 2018b).
 Then run the installer.
 If you can afford the space (~23 GB) *get all the toolboxes that you can*.
 If not, *get at least those toolboxes listed at https://www.mathworks.com/products.html under the MATLAB product family sections 'Math, Statistics, and Optimization', 'Signal Processing', 'Image Processing' and 'Computational Biology'.*

 Note, once you've registered you can also use MATLAB via an online interface that mimicks the application environment at https://matlab.mathworks.com.

+## Install GitHub Desktop

+1. Go to https://desktop.github.com and download the GitHub Desktop app.
+2. Open the app and select File->Clone Repository.
+Select URL and enter the URL of this repository (https://github.com/marcel-goldschen-ohm/CompNeuroSpring2019), then click 'Clone'.
+This will download all of the files in this repository to a folder on your computer.
+To navigate to the folder from GitHub Desktop select Repository->Show in Finder (that's for MacOS, wording may differ on Windows machines).
+3. Whenever you want to make sure that you have the latest version of all files ont he repository, select Repository->Pull to download ONLY what has changed since the last time you downloaded the repository.
+4. *To make sure you do not overwrite any homework assignment files, I recommend copying all of the homeworks into a separate folder on your computer rather than editing the files directly in the GitHub repository folder.*

 ## Resources
 * [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook): Python basics.